HabitOperatingSystem-OS/HabitOS/habitos/documentation/DARK_MODE_IMPLEMENTATION.md

 ## Overview

 The HabitOS application now supports comprehensive dark mode functionality across all components and pages.
-The implementation uses a centralized theme management system with automatic system preference detection and manual toggle capabilities.
+This implementation uses a centralized theme management system with automatic system preference detection and manual toggle capabilities.

 ## Architecture